 Storage location, or file path, is really up to you and the best practices established by your IT department.
 One suggestion is to use a familiar spot for shared data in your network.
 This keeps things uniform and allows for an easier understanding of where to get the reports.
 Remember, you want your people to benefit from these reports.
 You are not running them just to take advantage of the excellent service you have using data driven subscription in SSRS.

 This final suggestion is also often overlooked, but can be essential for continued refinement of the reports you generate.
 How will you learn whether or not the information you are gathering in each data driven subscription in SSRS is helping your people achieve their goals and understand previous performance?
 In the example, we've been using in this article; perhaps it would be beneficial to add dollar amounts, some sales, contacts made or percentage of company sales attributed to that salesperson.
 The data driven subscriptions are highly customizable, so there's no reason to feel like you have to stick with the initial version.
 Find a way to regularly solicit feedback from your team to keep the information gathering process beneficial to your company and employees.

 Automatically generate reports with SSRS that benefit both your company and your employees.
 Getting the most out of your data driven subscription in SSRS just takes a little planning, and some intentional follow through and maintenance.
+Use tools like SQL-RD to allow you to data-drive your reports even with a SQL Server Standard license.
 It is a powerful tool on which many businesses do not capitalize.